 Body Studio offers training in boxing, Pilates, and general fitness with an emphasis on tailor-made, individual workouts.
 The team here (some of the best in the city) work with you to define and achieve your goals.

 After trying out a few locations in London, Face Place has permanently relocated within the incredibly chic Alex Eagle studio in Soho.
 Though the space is a little more of-the-moment than what you'll find at their other salons (Eagle has spruced up their stark aesthetic with mid-century furniture and sheepskin pillows), but their approach to skincare is as clinical and no-nonsense as ever.
 The signature facial combines a round of extractions with a galvanizing treatment which promises to tighten and rejuvenate skin tissue.
 They also offer some pretty effective peels.
 There are also locations in New York, Los Angeles, and Holborn.

 2nd Floor, Kingly Court., Soho

-We were sad to see Triyoga's beautiful, Primrose Hill location go this year, but are more than satisfied with its new airy, Camden replacement.
-Beyond their well-known yoga and pilates classes—by far, some of the best the city has to offer—it's also worth booking infrared sauna sessions, cranio-sacral massage, intuitive readings, and nutritional, EFT, and CBT therapy.
+We were sad to see Triyoga's beautiful, Primrose Hill location go, but are more than satisfied with its new airy, Camden replacement.
+Beyond their well-known yoga and pilates classes—by far, some of the best the city has to offer—it's also worth checking out their infrared sauna sessions, craniosacral massage, intuitive readings, and nutritional, EFT, and CBT therapy (depending on what you're after).
 They offer additional services at Triyoga locations in Covent Garden, Camden, and Chelsea.